 Unfortunately, it still happens that people don’t wipe down equipment after they’re finished.

 When you have your own gym that you might be sharing only with your family, then you have fewer people using it, and you have a lot more control over how clean it is before you start your home workout.

 6. Avoid Small Talk and Distractions From Others

 While it’s perfectly OK to tell someone you’re busy working on your sets, you’ll always have some folks who continue to engage in small talk.

-  In your home gym, you can get rid of all distractions from other people, avoid music you don’t like, and not inevitably try to listen to some gossip conversation.
+In your home gym, you can get rid of all distractions from other people, avoid music you don’t like, and not inevitably try to listen to some gossipy conversation.

-  With home workouts, you can set a goal and completely stick with it and not worry about other people and distractions.
+With home workouts, you can set a goal, completely stick with it, and not worry about other people or distractions.

 7. Exercise to Your Favorite Tunes Without Headphones

 In my home gym, I love blasting my favorite tunes without needing headphones—it's a small but significant perk.

 Some gyms might have better-skilled staff at DJing, but they won’t always pick the music you enjoy.